 –The mask you buy must be N-95 or N-99.

 -Preferably buy masks that have a strap to tighten around your face.

--Buy masks which have a CO2 vent in order to let go the CO2 released when exhaling.
+-Buy masks that have a CO2 vent in order to let go of the CO2 released when exhaling.

 So which anti-pollution mask are you using to save yourself from the rising pollution levels?